 However – there are several related issues that must be addressed.

 Motor speed controllers are designed to control the speed of the motor.
-Yes, they can and do recharge the battery during braking – but charging is not monitored or controlled.
-It is simply an energy dump of braking energy into the battery.
+Yes, they can and do recharge the battery during braking, but that charging is not monitored or controlled.
+The controller will route all the energy developed straight into the battery.
 To recharge safely under sail you need to monitor the state of charge of the battery, and stop charging at an appropriate point..

-The next question is what happens when the battery becomes fully charged: what do you do then?
+The next question is what happens when the battery becomes fully charged?
 Switching off the controller might seem an option: but the propeller will still be generating voltage and you must consider what the controller will do with a generating motor and an inactive controller.
 Disconnecting the battery is one option you might consider – but under sail the motor can be generating a voltage higher than the battery.
-This could in theory destroy an unprotected controller!
+This could damage an unprotected controller!

 However our controllers have over voltage limiting that causes the controller to speed up the motor when overvoltage occurs, so the braking effectively ceases (so does drag from the propeller).
 However this over voltage is often at the peak handling voltage of components such as the main capacitors and these may well overheat and vent out.

-- Ensure that the generated motor voltage can never exceed the maximum battery voltage.
+- Ensure that the generated motor voltage can never exceed the maximum battery charging voltage.

 - Mechanically or electrically disconnect or brake the motor when charging is complete or when maximum voltage is reached.